5 May, 2024 Dr Ari Ende

 Your cat should travel in a cat carrier restrained by a seat belt.
 Ideally it should be big enough to stand up and turn around in, with a small litter tray at one end and their bedding at another end.
 Covering it with a towel can make them feel more secure.

-Unless you have a barrier screen in the back of a station waggon, your dog is best restrained in a crate with bedding inside it or with a special harnesses that attaches to a seat belt, sitting on bedding in the back seat of your car.
+Unless you have a barrier screen in the back of a station wagon, your dog is best restrained in a crate with bedding inside it or with a special harness that attaches to a seat belt, sitting on bedding in the back seat of your car.

 4. Don’t feed too much before the trip